NIVOAKsar/MineSweeper/README.md

 # Mine Sweeper

 A project made in Vanilla-JS,
-The 1st sprint during the bootcamp.
+The 1st sprint of the coding-bootcamp.

 # For Better Experience (recommended)
 * Resize the page for at least 150%.